MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 {{< /rawhtml >}}

-It always important to think about which "cam transform convention" the framework one is working with follows.
+It is always important to think about which "cam transform convention" the framework one is working with follows.
-Sometimes, the camera position and rotation is indicated via a pose matrix, sometimes as an extrinsics matrix.
+Sometimes, the camera position and rotation are indicated via a pose matrix, at other times they are represented as an extrinsics matrix.

 For example, In ARKit, `frame.camera.transform.columns` refers to a camera pose matrix, not an extrinsics matrix.